 The focus of surgical clerkship is to provide hands-on experience but not at the cost of patient safety.
 Students should not individually perform procedures that they are not comfortable performing and should be supervised while performing procedures that they are learning.
-If a student has concerns regarding the learning environment pertaining to the acquisition of safe procedural skills, they should contact their rotation coordinator or site director.
+If a student has concerns regarding the learning environment pertaining to the acquisition of safe procedural skills, they should contact their rotation coordinator.

-How to Do Well on the Surgery Rotation
+How to do well on the Surgery Rotation